June key statistics

 Wage subsidies (JobKeeper) and payroll tax changes fall outside of the collection scope of the Wage Price Index.

 The Wage Price Index trend series have been suspended from June quarter 2020 until more certainty emerges in the underlying trend in labour market activity over the COVID-19 period.
 This is in recognition of the time series shocks in the labour market between the March quarter 2020 and June quarter 2020 data points.
 While trend estimates are generally the best measure of the underlying behaviour of the labour market, any large changes in the labour market as a result of COVID-19 will likely make it difficult to estimate a reliable short-term indicator of the trend.

 Existing spreadsheets containing trend, seasonally adjusted and original data will continue to be published in the same format, however trend columns will be populated with ‘na’.

 It is important to note that the reference period for the June quarter was the pay period on or before 15 May 2020, which was after a global pandemic was declared and during the peak period of nation-wide restrictions that impacted business activity.
 There was no notable impact on survey collection operations or the quality of June quarter data, with the response to the survey at a similar level as previous quarters.

 Use of price indexes in contracts

 Price indexes published by the Australian Bureau of Statistics (ABS) provide summary measures of the movements in various categories of prices over time.
 They are published primarily for use in Government economic analysis.
 Price indexes are also often used in contracts by businesses and government to adjust payments and/or charges to take account of changes in categories of prices (Indexation Clauses).

-Use of Price Indexes in Contracts sets out a range of issues that should be taken into account by parties considering including an Indexation Clause in a contract using an ABS published price index.
+Use of Price Indexes in Contracts sets out a range of issues that should be taken into account by parties considering the inclusion of an Indexation Clause within a contract utilising an ABS published price index.